Ariana Grande’s Manager, Scooter Braun, Pens Touching Tribute To Mac Miller On Instagram

 On Saturday, Braun, 37, honored the late rapper via his Instagram page.

 “This was a good man with a great heart.
 He will be missed and is gone way too soon.
-I’m angry to say RIP buddy,” Braun wrote on a photo of Miller smiling.
+I’m angry to say RIP buddy,” Braun wrote on a photo of a smiling Miller.

-Braun also added more kind words in the captioning of his post, making note that not only did Miller possess a “great heart”, but a “kind heart” as well.
+Braun also added more kind words in the captioning of his post, making note that not only did Miller possess a “great heart,” but a “kind heart” as well.

 “Always a kind heart.
 You will be missed and you are gone way too soon.
 Way too soon.
 Rest In Peace Mac.”

 Miller never hid the fact that he struggled with drug addiction.
-In a 2013 interview with Complex magazine, he recalled how his drug abuse had gotten so bad to the point he felt “lost”.
+In a 2013 interview with Complex magazine, he recalled how his drug abuse had gotten so bad to the point he felt “lost.”

 “I was so f**ked up all the time it was bad.
 My friends couldn’t even look at me the same.
-I was lost.”
+I was lost,” Miller said.

 During an interview with Rolling Stone in August, Miller, who had taken necessary steps over the years to clean up his act, revealed that although he was known to be a drug user, he didn’t consider himself to be a drug addict.